adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

 M13
 ```

 I also created a method called stringToPitchClass() which takes as input a string, and parses it with RegEx to generate a Pitch Class.
-There are not dictionaries for this besides the very basic naming conventions like "maj", "major".
+There are no dictionaries for this besides the very basic naming conventions like "maj", "major".
 The pitch class is generated 100 percent logically.
 ```
 >>> Chord.StringToPitchClass("maj9b5#9")
 [1, 3, b5, 7, #9]